 - You did not pay school fees in a previous school

-- You do not agree with the school’s mission statement
+- If you do not agree with the school’s mission statement

 - Late admission